-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 63, its coverage policy for assessing patient suitability for electrical nerve stimulation therapy, effective January 9, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 63, the national coverage determination governing electrical nerve stimulation therapy assessment, effective January 9, 2026.
 Here's what billing teams need to know.

 Quick-Reference Table